 The 2023 annual program theme is Difficult Decisions.
 Join us all year for a deep dive into the challenges faced during the Eisenhower era.

-The 2023 Lunch & Learn series is made possible courtesy of the Eisenhower Foundation with generous support from the Jeffcoat Memorial Foundation.
+The 2023 program series is made possible courtesy of the Eisenhower Foundation with generous support from the Jeffcoat Memorial Foundation.

 About the Eisenhower Presidential Library